 Referencing information from official publications, we aim to present a practical explanation to answer the question.

-Contrary to popular belief that a UK registered car (or other EU reg vehicle), can only kept and legally be driven in Spain for 6 months, the actual length of time will ultimately be dictated by the following:
+Contrary to popular belief that a UK registered car can only kept and legally be driven in Spain for 6 months, the actual length of time will ultimately be dictated by the following:

 - the date that the UK MOT is due

-- the status of the driver – whether Resident or Tourist.
+- the status of the driver – whether resident or visitor.

 In all cases, whether you live in Spain, or are just visiting, to legally drive a UK registered car in Spain, you must of course have a valid driving licence, and the vehicle must be road legal in the UK, i.e. taxed, with valid MOT and insurance.

-The absolute maximum time a UK registered car can be kept in Spain, regardless of whether you´re resident in Spain or not, is technically a year (less a few days).
+The absolute maximum time a UK registered car could possibly be kept in Spain, regardless of whether you´re resident in Spain or not, is technically a year (less a few days).

 The DVLA deems a vehicle to be permanently exported once it has been out of the country for 12 months or more.
 This means that the vehicle either has be taken back to the UK before the 12 months is up, or otherwise registered with Spanish number plates.